PrestaShop/docs/src/content/1.7/development/components/mail-template/_index.md

 ## Introduction

-Up until version 1.7.5 PrestaShop used static templates to manage its emails.
-These templates had to be created for each language and were downloaded on language installation and stored in the `mails` folder.
+PrestaShop's email notification system is based on static template files, one for each kind of message (like account creation, order confirmation, etc), which are stored in the `mails` folder.
+In order to localize these messages, PrestaShop needs a copy of each template, translated to every supported language.
+Shops download these translated versions when installing a new language pack.

-This had a few drawbacks, you needed to download email packs each time you were installing a new language, and if the language had not been managed you often ended up with emails in english.
-This gets even more complicated when you use an email theme (from addons or a freelance designer) which is therefore limited to the languages it was able to create.
+This system has a few drawbacks.
+Shops need to download email packs every time a new language is installed, and if a template had not been translated to that language, you ended up with emails in English.
+This gets even more complicated when you use an email theme (from Addons or a freelance designer) which is therefore limited to the languages the authors translated by themselves.
+Also, any customization performed in a template has to be replicated for every installed language.

-That's why we started a large refacto of this email feature, to avoid having too many breaking changes we still rely on static email templates, which are used by the `Mail::send` method, however these templates are now dynamically generated each time you install a new language.
-This is the first step to improving emailing in PrestaShop, as the feature gets developed further we will add more advanced customization in email templates.
+Starting on 1.7.6, this feature has been significantly revamped.
+To avoid introducing breaking changes, the system still relies on static email templates, which are used by the `Mail::send` method.
+However, instead of downloading translated copies of each template, these files are now dynamically generated whenever you install a new language, using base templates, or _layouts_.

+This is the first step to improving the email system in PrestaShop.
+As the feature gets further improved we will add more advanced customization for email templates.

 ### Vocabulary

-As terms like layouts, templates and so can be confusing we are going to clarify them in this page to be sure you know what we are referring to:
+Terms like "layouts", "templates" and "themes" can be confusing, so let's clarify them:

+* **Mail themes** are groups of **Layouts** with a given style, stored in the `mails/themes/` directory.

+    You can have many mail themes installed, but only one active at a time.

-* **layouts** are the files that will be **rendered** by Twig they can use logic statements, translation tools, extend other base layouts or include components, ...
-They are the basic files that compose your email theme and are located in the folders `mails/themes/classic`, `mails/themes/modern`, ...
+* **Layouts** are files that will be **rendered** using Twig to generate ready-to-use mail **Templates**.

+    They can use logic statements, translate wordings, extend other base layouts or include components.
+They are the basic files that make up your **Mail theme**.

-* **templates** are the static files (html or txt) that will be **generated** by our `MailThemeGenerator`, they contain no logic and are translated for **ONE** language.
-They are the files used by the `Mail` class when you send a mail and are located in the folders `mails/en`, `mails/fr`, ...
+* **Templates** are static, translated files (html or txt) that will be **generated** by `MailThemeGenerator` from **Layouts** of a given **Mail theme** in a given language.

+    They contain no logic and are translated for **ONE** language.
+These are the files used by the `Mail` class when you send a mail and are located in the `mails/` directory, grouped by language (`mails/en/`, `mails/fr/`, ...).

 ## Architecture

 ### Folder structure

-The new email themes layout files are stored in the `mails/themes` folder, the `1.7.6` version comes with two email themes:
+The new email themes layout files are stored in the `mails/themes/` folder.
+PrestaShop 1.7.6 is bundled with two email themes:

-* **classic** (the legacy email theme that was integrated with PrestaShop up until the 1.7.5 version)
+* **classic** – The default email theme that was bundled with PrestaShop up until the 1.7.5 version.
-* **modern** (a new email theme with a more modern and more responsive design)
+* **modern** – A new email theme with a modern, responsive design.

 Each of these folder contains twig layouts which are organized in a conventional way: